DB2 for z/OS

 examining, within the DBARS User Exit, the data captured by DBARS.

 DBARS to an External Security Manager

 When connected to an external security manager, DBARS will act as an auditing agent for DB2 on z/OS.
-Communication between DBARS and the external security software will be achieved using FTP or by direct TCP/IP communications.
+Communication between DBARS and the external security software will be achieved using FTP or by TCP/IP sockets.